j3ffyang/data-analytics-windmill/README.md

      Distribute ntp.conf to all other NTP client then restart all ntp daemons on all boxes

      chkconfig ntpd on

+### Setup Repo
+Generally you need to download all pre- requisit of packages for Hortonworks

 ### JDK
 #### Download